ronrest/domain_and_ec2/README.md

-# How to Link Your Domain to your Amazon EC2 project
+# How to Link Your Registered Domain Name to your Amazon EC2 project

 So you have built a funky web application, and hosted it on Amazons EC2 servers.
 And you have registered a memorable domain name for people to access your